This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Jiri Pacinek, the owner, is a passionate glassmaker.
 It’s no overstatement to say that he has created his very own sparkling universe made of glass.

 You can marvel at and buy unique handmade glass creations at the family-run glass workshop.
-Pacinek Glass is also home to a dreamy glass garden, ideal for a stroll that makes you feel like you stepped inside a fairy tale.
+Pacinek Glass is also home to a dreamy glass garden, ideal for a stroll that makes you feel as if you stepped into a fairy tale.

-Last but not least, the nearby 19th-century Holy Cross Exaltation Church has been turned into a mystical Crystal Temple after Jiri installed more than 300 of his glass masterpieces within its walls.
+Last but not least, the nearby 19th-century Holy Cross Exaltation Church transformed into a mystical Crystal Temple after Jiri installed more than 300 of his glass masterpieces within its walls.

 Lasvit Ajeto Glassworks

-Glass-making is a magical process by which sand is turned into art.
+Glassmaking is a magical process that turns sand into art.
 Of course, it’s not as easy as it sounds.

 After the tour, stop by the Glassmaker’s Pub to enjoy your meal while watching glassblowers create small shiny wonders.
 At the pub, you can also taste the glassmaker’s beer.

-This is a special type of low-alcohol beer that glassmakers are allowed to drink while working as the minerals included in the brew protect them from the excessive heat and dehydration caused by working near the super hot furnaces.
+This is a special type of low-alcohol beer that glassmakers are allowed to drink while working, as the minerals included in the brew protect them from the excessive heat and dehydration caused by working near the hot furnaces.

 Lasvit